Parz1val02/PythonCode/README.md

-# Random
+# PythonCode
-Random python code
+Python code from the book *Linux Basics for Hackers*